SiliconLabs/bluetooth_stack_features/gatt_protocol/bluetooth_polymorphic_gatt_and_gatt_caching/readme.md

    - Add the **IO Stream USART** component, with the instance name: **vcom**
    - Add the **Log** component
    - In the **Board control** set the **Enable Virtual COM Port** to enable
+   - Install the **Legacy Advertising** component, if it is not yet installed
    - Add two instances of the **Simple button**, with the names: **btn0** and **btn1**

 5. Open GATT Configurator, and import the attached **gatt_configuration.btconf**